 On April 23, 1985, American consumers popped open their first cans of New Coke.
 Within days, hundreds of letters and phone calls poured in to Coke's Atlanta headquarters demanding a return to the old formula.
 People began hording cases of old Coke and selling them on the black market.
 Apparently, throughout its meticulous product testing, Coke failed to ask the real question: do Coke drinkers even want a new Coke [source: Ross]?
 Author Malcolm Gladwell in his book "Blink" adds that the taste test was the problem – people might prefer a sip of a sweeter drink but not necessarily want to drink a whole can of it.

 On July 11, less than three months after its debut, New Coke was pulled from the shelves and replaced with Coca-Cola Classic (now just called Coca-Cola)[source: Ross].
 In retrospect, the failed launch of New Coke had the unintended consequence of strengthening the appeal of its original brand.
 Its bottom line certainly hasn't suffered.
-As of May 2014, Coca-Cola is worth more than $180 billion [source: Fortune].
+As of May 2020, Coca-Cola is worth more than $230 billion.

 J.C.
 Penney Drops 'Fake Prices'